somthn0somthn/encode-solana-bootcamp/lec01/hw.md

-## 1. Fill in the Sli.do Poll about your goals for this course
+## 1. Fill in the Slido Poll about your goals for this course

 Done